 -

-Erzulie Freda (the Loa of love, beauty, and sensuality): her vévé contains hearts and motifs that evoke femininity and grace.
+Erzulie Freda (the Loa of love, beauty, and sensuality): her vévé contains hearts and motifs evoking femininity and grace.

 -

-Ogou (a group of Loas associated with iron, war, and work): they often feature swords or other elements symbolizing combat and protection.
+Ogou (a group of Loas associated with iron, war, and labor): they often feature swords or other elements symbolizing combat and protection.

 -